 If the porch has a roof and posts, then the screening process is quite easy.
 Because the overall construction of the room is already in place, this project can be completed in as little as a day.

-- Using a roll of screen (this can be purchased at a window supply store, or a large hardware/home supply store), lay out the amount that is needed to completely cover the area between the posts.
+Step 1: Using a roll of screen (this can be purchased at a window supply store, or a large hardware/home supply store), lay out the amount that is needed to completely cover the area between the posts.

-Many deck areas are characterized by the presence of deck railings alone, often without roofs of their own.
-This means two things.
-First, that a roof and posts will need to be installed.
+When it comes to screening in an existing deck, first, a roof and posts will need to be installed.
 Second, and depending on preference and placement, only a portion of the deck needs to be screened in.

 If the deck extends further than 12 feet from the anchoring structure (i.e. house, building, etc.), there will need to be additional weight bearing posts attached.
 This process can require extra permits and code approval from the local municipality.
 Be sure to get your extended deck plan approved before you start the project.

-Prepping the deck for screening
+Prepping the Deck for Screening

 Step 2: Place flat faced brackets on the handrails, preferably on top of posts that are in place for support.
 This will help to ensure that the handrail is not compromised during the construction or while in use.

-Place the beams in the proper slots of the brackets, and nail them securely to the anchoring structure.
+Step 3: Place the beams in the proper slots of the brackets, and nail them securely to the anchoring structure.
 It is best to begin with the side beams.
-Join them at the top using another 2 x 6 beam that stretches across the length of are set to be screened in, on top of the side beams that you have just installed.
+Join them at the top using another 2 x 6 beam that stretches across the length of the area that is being screened in, on top of the side beams that were just installed.
 The cross beams coming from the house will then attach into this main beam.

-Tip: If your plan requires a new load bearing beam or anchoring structure, before you begin, make sure your project is in line with local building codes.
+Tip: If your plan requires a new load-bearing beam or anchoring structure, before you begin, make sure your project is in line with local building codes.
 Get an official approval before proceeding with your project.

 Most importantly, and not to overemphasize the point, it is imperative to check local building codes to make sure that your home is safe and within proper code regulations.